-supported employment job development and placement benchmark;
+supported employment job development and placement benchmark; and

-two job retention benchmarks; and

 any relevant premiums.

 The SE Plan is amended when supported by the VR counselor and based on the customer’s informed choice and decision to change the preferences, interests, potential job tasks, and employment conditions listed on Form VR1632, Supported Employment Plan and Employment Report.